wiggywombathead/proteus/documentation/notes.md

 makefile one.
 In this
 case I just used the official Raspbian download from the Raspberry Pi website.
-Then you can mount the SD card with Raspbian, rename `kernel7.img` to something else, and insert the custom `.img` file, so that this is loaded for execution instead.
+Then you can mount the SD card with Raspbian, rename `kernel7.img` to something partition between the GPU and CPU.

-### The boot process on the Pi
-The boot process relies on closed-source proprietary code programmed into the SoC processor, which cannot be modified.
-Importantly, the ARM CPU is not the main CPU - it is a coprocessor to the VideoCore GPU.
-Upon powerup, the ARM CPU is halted and the GPU is run.
-The firmware then loads the bootloader from ROM to the L2 cache and executes it.
-This first stage bootloader mounts the FAT32 boot partition on the SD card so that the second stage bootloader may be accessed.
-This is its only responsibility, to load `bootcode.bin`.
-The first stage bootloader is programmed into the SoC itself during manufacture and cannot be reprogrammed by the user.
-Next, the second stage bootloader (`bootcode.bin`) then retrieves the GPU firmware from the SD card, programs the firmware, then starts the GPU.
-The GPU firmware (`start.elf`) is loaded, and allows the GPU to start up the CPU.
-An additional file `fixup.dat` is used to configure the SDRAM partition between the GPU and CPU.
 Here the kernel image is loaded, the CPU is released from reset, and control is transferred to it to execute the kernel.